QuartermindGames/ape/README.md

 Additionally, there were several resets which also resulted in the history being wiped.
 Early versions are available via the tags.

-### Can I contribute to the project?

-I'm afraid I'm not willing to accept contributions at this time, particularly because I've not yet decided on a formal licence yet.
-Some earlier versions were made available under public-domain and LGPL, and these can be found on my blog [here](https://www.hogsy.me/ape.htm).

-This is pretty much just here as a portfolio item for now.

-That said, I appreciate the thought!

 ### What makes this better than engine _X_?